 CMGA measures expected credit losses for loans on a pooled basis when similar risk characteristics exist.
-CMGA has identified the following portfolio segments and calculates the allowance of credit losses for each using calculated write off percentages:
+CMGA has identified the following portfolio segments and calculated the allowance of credit losses for each using calculated write off percentages:

 - Activity duty members (members of the Coast Guard, including academy cadets, Officer Candidate School (OCS) personnel and recruits): CGMA can take payments directly out of their pay, and individuals must repay the loan before separating or retiring from the Coast Guard.
 This helps ensure collectability by CGMA on the loans. - Retired members (members of the Coast Guard who have retired from activity duty based on longevity or retired because of physical disability): This group includes Coast Guard Reserve members who have satisfactorily met service requirements and have been transferred to retired status.
 CGMA can take payments directly out of their pay.
-This helps ensure collectability by CGMA on the loans. - Reserve members (contingency-based workforce members who serve on extended active duty, selected reserve, or standby reserve): CGMA can take payments directly out of their pay.
-This helps ensure collectability by CGMA on the loans. - Coast Guard civilian employees (civilian employees of the Coast Guard including federal employees of the Coast Guard, and those under the wage grade and the General Service system and Non-Appointed Fund (NAF) employees).
+This helps ensure collectability by CGMA on the loans. - Reserve members (contingency-based workforce members who serve on extended active duty, selected reserve, or standby reserve): CGMA cannot take payment out of their pay because CGMA does not have access to their pay system.
+This makes collections of these loans slightly more difficult. - Coast Guard civilian employees (civilian employees of the Coast Guard including federal employees of the Coast Guard, and those under the wage grade and the General Service system and Non-Appointed Fund (NAF) employees).
 NAF employees include employees of the Coast Guard Exchange System (CGES) as well as Morale, Well-being, and Recreation (MWR) employees and Child Development Center (CDC) employees.): CGMA can take payments directly out of the civilian employees' pay; however, these individuals can resign at any time making collections by CGMA more difficult. - Coast Guard auxiliary members (the uniformed volunteer component of the Coast Guard who are active, participating members of their flotilla): CGMA cannot take payment out of their pay since they are volunteers.
-This makes collections by CGMA more difficult. - Separated members (members that left the Coast Guard before they were eligible for retirement): CGMA cannot take payment out of their pay since they are no longer employed by the Coast Guard.
+This makes collections by CGMA more difficult.

+- Separated members (members that left the Coast Guard before they were eligible for retirement): CGMA cannot take payment out of their pay since they are no longer employed by the Coast Guard.
 This makes collections by CGMA more difficult. - Widow and other (un-remarried widowed spouse and dependent children of those members or employees of the Coast Guard who are eligible for assistance in their own right at the time of their death): CGMA has a harder time collecting from this group.